GARO Entity wallbox load-balances your home

 Together with GARO Entity Balance, your wallbox is smart enough to ensure that the load on your home electrical system won’t exceed the maximum limit when charging your electric car or plug-in hybrid.
 The load balancing system communicates wirelessly with your wallbox and ensures that the charging output from your wallbox is adapted to your other electricity consumption.
 Put simply, you need not worry about tripping the main fuse.

-How load balancing works
+How does load balancing work in wallboxes?

 Green Tax Deduction – Charging Station with Load Balancing